Bangladesh at the Cricket World Cup: Bangladesh at 2003 Cricket World Cup

 After their moderate performance in their first appearance in World Cup and acquiring Test status in 2000, Bangladesh would have expected a better World Cup performance this year but they had a nightmare performance in this tournament losing 5 out of their group matches while one was washed out and were placed last in their group.

 Bangladesh were placed in Group B with Sri Lanka, Kenya, New Zealand, South Africa, West Indies and Canada.
 In their first group match Bangladesh was upset by Canada, first time featuring in the World Cup.
-Though Canada could only manage 180 losing all wickets, Bangladesh had more worse performance being bundled out for just 120 and lost the match by 60 runs.
+Though Canada could only manage 180 losing all wickets, Bangladesh had worse performance, being bundled out for just 120 and lost the match by 60 runs.
 In their third match West Indies managed 244 batting first, in the second inning Bangladesh could bat only 8 overs and match washed away due to heavy rain.